spcanelon/TidyTuesdayAltText/README.md

 Link to the raw data:
 [data-raw/ttTweets2018.csv](data-raw/ttTweets2018.csv)

+A dataset containing the alternative text for media shared in 2021 as part of the TidyTuesday social project, and other attributes.
+More information can be found using `?ttTweets2018`.

 -   Dates included: April 2, 2018 to December 31, 2018.
 -   Observations (rows): There are 709 rows in this dataset.
 Each row represents a single unique tweet post.